 What with the resurgence of vinyl on this side of the millennium, blank vinyl records are easier to find than ever.
 Likewise, blank discs will be easier to find, too, especially in local record stores or charity stores.
 If, however, you are looking for some alternative places to search on the internet, then look no further:

 There are several sellers on here and on competitor website eBay that sell blank vinyl records without any grooves imbibed on the surface, nor any prints or labels, nor any writing or engraving on the disc itself.
 These discs are precisely what the doctor ordered, whether for use in home design or as actual discs; their essential brilliance remains undimmed.

 Similarly, a website like Record Banks offers a variety of blank vinyl records , all for rather affordable prices.
 The advantage of using a manufacturer like this is that you can order in bulk.
-In this way, they are more optimal for smaller record labels or anyone else who is intending to actually press records or use them for designing in a professional, production line manner.
+In this way, they are more optimal for smaller record labels or anyone else who intends to actually press records or use them for designing in a professional, production-line manner.

 This site is especially geared towards the wholesale distribution of blank vinyl records, whether to artists, recording studios, mixers, producers, masterers, pressing plants, warehouses, etc. That being said, they are willing to sell to just about anyone, so if you are just a plain old collector or someone who wants to use blank vinyl records to construct things artistically, then so be it.

-Similarly, you might instead be searching for a blank record jacket, in which case look no further than a site like Bags Unlimited which offer the wholesale distribution of slick and durable record jackets that are used by many of the top recording companies and their corresponding pressing plants regularly and with great results.
+Similarly, you might instead be searching for a blank record jacket, in which case look no further than a site like Bags Unlimited, which offers the wholesale distribution of slick and durable record jackets that are used by many of the top recording companies and their corresponding pressing plants regularly and with great results.

 So, there you have it!
 Hopefully, you are now feeling better informed about what blank vinyl records are, what they are for, and why they might be more useful than you previously thought.